Home | The Boat | First Mate | Admiral | Guestbook

 © janice142

 First of all, please know I am the world's worst fisherman.
 Fish do not fear me.
-In fact I've seen them suck my bait into their mouth and spit out a perfectly clean hook.
+In fact I have seen a fish suck my bait into their mouth and spit out a perfectly clean hook more than once!
 For details on that see the Glass-bottom Dinghy article.
-However a while back I ran into a successful fisherman who used a different anchoring system than I. Here's what he does.
+However a while back I ran into a successful fisherman who used a different anchoring system than I. Here is what he does.

 Boats that can rapidly get to the fishing grounds are prized by their owners.